 Instead of the representation of a real landscape, what emerges are spontaneous, intuitive and emotionally charged “colorscapes” on canvas, plywood panels or paper.

-Since 2018, the majority of works have been created in the Slovenian capital of Ljubljana.
+From 2018 to 2023, the majority of works have been created in the Slovenian capital of Ljubljana.
 The world of the Karavankas and the Julian Alps, with their rugged and splintered rock formations, and the bizarre forms that appear in the Slovenian karst — with the fractured structures of its stone, eroded and filled with holes — inspire non-objective compositions.